veysiyildiz/beer-collection/README.md

 # Beer Collection App Documentation

 ## Demo
-You can view a live demo of the Beer Collection App at [Demo Link](https://beer-collection-sigma.vercel.app/)
+You can view a live demo of the Beer Collection App at [Demo Link](https://beer-collection-sigma.vercel.app/) But unfortunately the adding functionalities like add beer, add comment, and rate a beer is not working on vercel.
+It's because of all the files are read-only and the project uses the dB.json file as database.
+You can check that functionalities on your local development or production environment.

 ## Introduction
 This is the Beer Collection App.
 It's built with NextJS ❤️, server-side rendering first .
 You can add beers to your collection.
 You can also give beers a rating and leave comments.